 The study of the interaction of solid bodies with gases is called aerodynamics.
-Forces of drag, weight, thrust, and lift are in play when an airplane tries to take off, while in the air and most importantly while landing.
-Airplane designs have evolved with improving aerodynamics.
+Forces of drag, weight, thrust, and lift are in play when an aeroplane tries to take off, while in the air and most importantly while landing.
+Aeroplane designs have evolved with improving aerodynamics.

 Computer skills are commonly taught as part of the compulsory portion of their diploma in aeronautical engineering.
 Everything from designing to maintenance is becoming increasingly computerised and diploma holders are expected to be familiar and proficient with computers.

 In order to apply for a Diploma in Aeronautical Engineering, it is essential to know the admission prerequisites you will be asked to fulfil.
 To help you get an overview of this criteria, we have enlisted the common eligibility requirements for a Diploma in Aeronautical Engineering:

 - Students must have completed 10th or 10+2 in Science stream from a recognized board and with minimum marks specified by their chosen institution.